veronica-gaspes/Concise-Python/_build/html/_sources/intro.md

 # A concise presentation of Python

-This  notes address students that have already taken a course in programming and need to become familiar with Python.
+These  notes address students that have already taken a course in programming and need to become familiar with Python.
 We hope it will be useful for students that will take courses that use Python to teach algorithms, data structures and libraries for dealing with tabular